rbrama79/dot99binding/UBI/CommentsOnRDF.md

 friendly name).
 Of course it will be the .99 binding the one having to "digest" the pointer and to associate to it the real identity (and the real address) of the device.

+Helbert: actually there are no UUID required for the NCAP, I thing they missed it on the review on IEEE 1451.0-2007, I am not familiar with IEEE P1451.0 at the moment.

 ### Leasing UUIDs

 When binding non-1451 devices we will have the problem to make the bound devices reachable from